Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 ![Test pyramid.
 Shows unit tests at the bottom, integration tests on top, and end-to-end tests at the peak.](Test-pyramid.png)

-The metaphorical model offered by the pyramid is meant to convey that a good testing approach should involve many different layers because focusing on the extremes can lead to issues where the tests are either too slow and unwieldy, or are useless at providing any confidence.
-That said, the lower levels are emphasized because that's where the return on investment for development testing is believed to be the highest.
+The metaphorical model offered by the pyramid is meant to convey that a good testing approach should involve many different layers, because focusing on the extremes can lead to issues where the tests are either too slow and unwieldy, or are useless at providing any confidence.
+That said, the lower levels are emphasized as that's where the return on investment for development testing is believed to be the highest.

 Top-level tests, despite providing the most confidence, often end up being slow, hard to maintain, or too broad to be included as part of typically fast-paced development flow.
 That's why, in most cases, such tests are instead maintained separately by dedicated QA specialists, as it's usually not considered to be the developer's job to write them.

 Integration testing, which is an abstract part of the spectrum that lies somewhere between unit testing and complete end-to-end testing, is quite often just disregarded entirely.
 Because it's not really clear what exact level of integration is preferable, how to structure and organize such tests, or for the fear that they might get out of hand, many developers prefer to avoid them in favor of a more clear-cut extreme which is unit testing.

 For these reasons, all testing done during development typically resides at the very bottom of the pyramid.
-In fact, over time this has become so commonplace that development testing and unit testing are now practically synonymous with each other, leading to confusion that is only perpetrated further by conference talks, blog posts, books, and even some IDEs (JetBrains Rider in particular calls every test a unit test for some reason).
+In fact, over time this has become so commonplace that development testing and unit testing are now practically synonymous with each other, leading to confusion that is only further perpetrated by conference talks, blog posts, books, and even some IDEs (all tests are unit tests, as far as JetBrains Rider is concerned).

 In the eyes of most developers, the test pyramid looks somewhat like this instead: